Grades

 Comparisons

-As a rough guide for those who have climbed elsewhere in the world the following peaks would be graded by us as follows.
+As a rough guide for those who have climbed elsewhere in the world the following peaks would be graded by ANDES as follows.

 West Highland Way 1A